Tqualizer/Retro-Street-Fighter-reinforcement-learning/README.md

 The first commit uses largely unchanged model examples from https://github.com/openai/retro as a POC to train the AI using the 'Brute' method.

-This repo contains example .bk2 files for those interested to play back and observe the AI in action.
+This repo includes some example .bk2 files in thefolder for those interested to play back and observe the AI in action.

 ## (Planned) additions & changes
 * [ ] Track learning in game with interactive parser